bitpay/insight-api/README.md

   Check util/sync.js --help for options, particulary -D to erase the current DB.

-  *NOTE*: there is no need to run this manually since the historic synchronization is embedded on the web application, so by running you will trigger the historic sync automatically.
+  *NOTE*: there is no need to run this manually since the historic synchronization is built in into the web application.
+Running *insight-api* normally will trigger the historic sync automatically.

 ### DB storage requirement

-To store the blockchain and address related information, *insight* uses LevelDB.
+To store the blockchain and address related information, *insight-api* uses LevelDB.
 Two DBs are created: txs and blocks.
 By default these are stored on

   ``~/.insight/``